-Becoming a 4-H Leader
+Becoming a 4-H Volunteer

 San Juan County is very fortunate to have a wide variety of talented people in our community.
 Have you ever thought of sharing your talents with our local youth?
-If you have a hobby or interest that you enjoy, more than likely there will be a child that can learn from you.
+If you have a hobby or interest that you enjoy, more than likely there will be a child who can learn from you.
 Maybe you are an engineer and would like to start a rocketry club.
 Perhaps as an adult you want to learn how to knit – why not get some kids together and start a club?
 You don’t have to be an expert on a topic, because the “Learn by Doing” philosophy of 4-H is applicable to children as well as the adults who lead.
 If you enjoy working with youth, 4-H needs you.
-Experience with 4-H is not necessary to become a leader.
-Leader training workshops make it easy and fun to learn everything you need to know to become a leader.
+Experience with 4-H is not necessary to become a volunteer.
+Volunteer training workshops make it easy and fun to learn everything you need to know to become involved.

-Some examples of 4-H leaders are:
+Some examples of 4-H volunteers are:

 - General Organizational Leaders who assume primary responsibility for a 4-H group.
 The main club leaders.